element-hq/ess-helm/docs/syn2mas.md

    - The `initSecrets` job is enabled (default)
    - You are using the chart-managed Postgres Server (we recommend using an external Postgres Server)

 2. To migrate passwords from Synapse to Matrix Authentication Service, you need to enable Synapse passwords scheme into Matrix Authentication Service.
+   - Please refer to the [Matrix Authentication Service Migration documentation](https://element-hq.github.io/matrix-authentication-service/setup/migration.html) to see any other additional setting you might need.
-Enable them under `matrixAuthenticationService.additional` according to the example file `charts/matrix-stack/ci/fragments/matrix-authentication-service-migrated-password-scheme.yaml`.
+   - Configure them under `matrixAuthenticationService.additional` according to the [advanced documentation](./advanced.md#configuring-matrix-authentication-service)

 3. If you are using an external Postgres database, please refer to the quick-setup example in `charts/matrix-stack/ci/fragments/quick-setup-postgresql.yaml` to configure the Matrix Authentication Service database.